amar104/DGL-114-portfolio/README.md

 # Week 3 Activities
 ## Activity  0301
 ### Frequently used Mobile app= **Facebook**(Android)
-> Nowadays smart phone play an important role in our lives and it is very hard to identify each and every screen of mobile apps but i will do my best to explain about each screen and activity of *Facebook* mobile aap
+> Nowadays smart phone plays an important role in our lives and it is very hard to identify each and every screen of mobile apps but i will do my best to explain about each screen and activity of *Facebook* mobile aap

 ## <table><tr>All activities(Screens)